 Confinement Food in Singapore

 A cornerstone of confinement practices is diet.
-Confinement food is recommended for mothers postpartum because it is believed they encourage blood circulation and joint health among other benefits4.
-Here are some practices that Chinese, Malay, and Indian cultures observe.
+Confinement food in Singapore is recommended for mothers postpartum because it is believed they encourage blood circulation and joint health among other benefits4.
+Here are some confinement cooking practices that Chinese, Malay, and Indian cultures observe.

 - Avoid the consumption of raw food and food that was cooked the previous day.